Some debts can cause serious problems if you don’t address them before others; these are often described as priority debts.

 Your landlord has the legal right to evict you if you simply don’t pay your rent, regardless of the reason and obviously this debt is one that should be taken care of immediately.
 You will have to leave by the date specified in a possession order if your landlord obtains one from the court; the local sheriff can evict you if you aren’t out of the home by that date.

 Whether you pay your rent to the local council, a housing association or to a private landlord, you’ll need to know how to tackle any rent arrears situation.

 Behind In Mortgage Payments Or Secured Loan Payments

 If you don’t pay your mortgage or secured loan payments, your home can be repossessed by your building society or bank.
 Again, your lender will have to obtain a court issued possession order so that they can evict you from the home, but having your home repossessed is clearly not a good situation to be in.
 You should have some idea of what to do if you are behind with your mortgage payments.

 A written demand for you to catch up with payments, known as a summary warrant, can be issued by your local council who can then send the sheriff to your home to collect payment.

 Your local council can take the necessary action to collect missing payments from you if you don’t pay after they have issued you a charge for payment.
 You may find yourself having money debited from your bank account or your salary at work.

-- Bailiff / Debt Collector / Sheriff Help – If your being contacted by sheriffs officers and are unsure what to see our guides on dealing with Sheriff Officers.
+- Debt Collector / Sheriff Officer Help – If you are being contacted by sheriff officers and are unsure what to see our guides on dealing with Sheriff Officers.